neo-project/docs/en-us/white-paper.md

 * Additional charges for holders of AntShares

 Additional service charges refer to the cost of using AntShares blockchain to complete certain advanced functions and is paid with AntCoins.
-The types of transactions that currently require additional service charges are: asset creation, candidate registrant registration.
+The types of transactions that currently require additional service charges are: asset creation, candidate registration.
 Additional premiums will be required for future upgrades such as asset changes, asset write-offs, and asset freeze.

 Additional service charges will be recorded according to the proportion of AntShares held immediately to the address of AntShares holders.
 AntShares holders can claim the coins registered in their names at anytime.